 Old-School Meets New-School

-Cariuma has gotten a lot of good press (like, a lot, a lot), but my favourite description of the brand actually comes from their own site -- Cariuma features an “old-school aesthetic as long as it’s made with new-school ethics.”
+Cariuma has gotten a lot of good press (like, a lot, a lot), but my favorite description of the brand actually comes from its own site – Cariuma features an “old-school aesthetic as long as it’s made with new-school ethics.”
 Cariuma’s commitment to sustainability is real.
 They’re creating a new standard of production in their many environmental initiatives, some of which include:

 - Design: during the product development phase, Cariuma optimizes designs to minimize the number of steps required for production